 because she was taken from ‘man.’“

-The Hebrew pronoun zeh, translated “this one,”2 is demonstrative and can be rendered “such a one as this is bone of my bone and flesh of my flesh” intimating a sense of musing and awe of deep appreciation for what God had wrought.
+The Hebrew pronoun zeh, translated as “this one,” 2 can be rendered as “such a one as this is bone of my bone and flesh of my flesh,” intimating a sense of musing and awe of deep appreciation for what God had wrought.

 Adam’s shared identity with Eve as Christ’s creation moved them to intimate connectedness.
-Oneness, expressed in the phrase “and they shall become one flesh” (Gen. 2:24 ESV), demanded a process of personal change.
-As a result this bonding would give life a new identity whereby individuality would become the servant of interpersonal intimacy.
+Oneness, expressed in the phrase “and they shall become one flesh” (Genesis 2:24 ESV), demanded a process of personal change.
+As a result, this bonding would give life a new identity whereby individuality would become the servant of interpersonal intimacy.

 And the man and his wife were both naked and were not ashamed.Genesis 2:25 ESV

 The fact that the man and woman possessed no shame indicates the absence of any moral conflict.
 They were living together in love, joy, and peace.
-Subsequently the couple communed with their Creator continuously experiencing resonate harmony.
+Subsequently, the couple communed with their Creator, continuously experiencing resonating harmony.
 Existence assumed a three-part union comprised of God, Adam, and Eve.
-Daily they walked with God in complete fulfillment.
+Therefore, they daily walked with God in complete fulfillment.
 The triune intimacy formed a relational matrix binding each together with inseparable oneness.
 The couple followed God’s heart into spiritual union.
 This ultimate marriage included intimacy with God!
 Consequently, indivisible communion punctuated their endeavor as the companions exercised dominance over creation.

 As the Scriptures say, “A man leaves his father and mother and is joined to his wife, and the two are united into one.”Ephesians 5:31 NLT

-But all that was created, fashioned, and ordered to give humanity the fullness of God’s blessing was betrayed in exchange for what people could separately provide.
-The perfect triune communion was rejected for the alluring promise of completeness apart from union with God.
+But all that was created to give humanity the fullness of God’s blessing was betrayed in exchange for what people could separately provide.
+The perfect triune communion was rejected for the promise of completeness apart from union with God.
 Therefore a Savior was required to restore the broken intimacy.
-As a result too few marriages now include intimacy with God.
+As a result, too few marriages now include intimacy with God.